 - Stop the boat immediately.

 - Toss a life jacket to the person overboard or any item that will float such as an empty ice cooler.
 Even if person is wearing a jacket, it will help improve visibility and provide additional flotation.
-Be sure the item you toss is tied to the boat.

 - Assign someone to constantly point at the person in the water.
 Never let the victim out of sight.

 - Approach against the wind, waves or current.